See more. Know more. Do better. With the FreeStyle Libre 2 system.

 Optional glucose alarms** provide a safety check every single minute to keep patients and caregivers in the know.

-• Customizable low and high glucose alarm** ranges2
+• Customizable low and high glucose alarm** ranges

 • Patients and caregivers know the minute glucose is too high or too low, even at night